dotnet-presentations/eshop-app-workshop/labs/2-Create-Blazor-Frontend/README.md

     }
     ```

 1. We need a method that will be called to retrieve a page of catalog items from the API.
-Add an async method called `GetCatalogItems` that accepts appropriate parameters for the page size, page index, and optional item brand and item type filters, and returns `CatalogResult` (this type is already defined in the project):
+Add an async method called `GetCatalogItems` that accepts appropriate parameters for the page size, page index, and optional item brand and item type filters, and returns `CatalogResult` (this type is already defined in the project), e.g.:

     ```csharp
     public async Task<CatalogResult> GetCatalogItems(int pageIndex, int pageSize, int? brand, int? type)